yveszb38/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ## Raspberry Pi Family

 Many sensors and peripherals use either the [I²C (Inter-Integrated Circuit)][i2c-link] or the [SPI (Serial Peripheral Interface)][spi-link] to communicate with the CPU.
 In most linux environments, using this kind of low level communication requires enabling a kernel module.
-In resin.io containers this can be done in a similar way because the containers are run in `--priviledged` mode.
+In {{ $names.company.lower }} containers this can be done in a similar way because the containers are run in `--priviledged` mode.

 ### I2C